MicrosoftDocs/Viva/Viva/insights/advanced/analyst/employee-retention-metrics-queries.md

 ### Next steps

-Advance to the next article to learn how to build the model using the R and Python programming languages.
+Advance to the next chapter to learn how to build the model using the R and Python programming languages.

 > [!div class="nextstepaction"]
 > [Build the model](how-to-build-an-employee-retention-model.md)